Elfyn Richards: Career and research

 Richards began his career at the Bristol Aeroplane Company, then moved to the National Physical Laboratory studying aerofoil design.
 In 1945 he became Chief Aerodynamicist at Vickers-Armstrong, working on designs for the Vickers Valiant, Vickers Viscount and Vickers Valiant aircraft.
 During this period he developed a research interest in aircraft noise.
 In 1950 he was appointed the first Professor of Aeronautical Engineering at Southampton University, and in 1963 became Professor of Applied Acoustics at the same university and founded the Institute of Sound and Vibration Research.
 From 1967 to 1975 he was Vice-Chancellor of Loughborough University of Technology.
 After this he returned to Southampton University, taking up a chair in the Institute of Sound and Vibration Research.

 Awards and honours

 Richards was awarded the OBE in 1958 for his work on noise. (believe it was for the Acoustic design concepts of the de Havilland Comet) He was awarded the Taylor Gold Medal of the Royal Aeronautical Society, the James Watt Medal of the Institution of Civil Engineers, and the Silver Medal of the Royal Society of Arts.
 He served as President of the British Acoustical Society (1968–70) and President of the Society of Environmental Engineers (1971–73).
+He was the 1986 recipient of the Rayleigh Medal of the Institute of Acoustics (United Kingdom).
 He is commemorated in Elvyn Richards student accommodation at Loughborough University.